 Scrotal Wall Inflammation

-Henoch-Schonlein purpura (HSP) is a vasculitis of scrotal wall that causes thickening and erythema in the absence of infection.
+Henoch-Schonlein purpura (HSP) is a vasculitis of scrotal wall that causes thickening and erythema in the absence of infection (Figure 7).
 Idiopathic scrotal edema and filarial infections (rare in the US) can also cause chronic, relatively painless, scrotal swelling.
 Lastly, scrotal edema secondary to hypoalbuminemia, portal hypertension and lymphadenopathy are also rare but significant conditions that may occur under the aegis of the acute scrotum.
 In most of these conditions, the history of a slowly progressive disease process helps differentiate them from more classically acute conditions.
 Treatment of the underlying, non-scrotal cause is most effective to relieve the scrotal symptoms.